uxlfoundation/operational_template_open_standards/Rules/Rules_of_Engagement.md

     </tr>
     <tr>
 	<td><strong>Editor(s)</strong></td>
-	<td>A member of a Working Group that is responsible to edit and maintain a document.</td>
+	<td>A member of a Working Group who is responsible to edit and maintain a document.</td>
     </tr>
     <tr>
 	<td><strong>Epic</strong></td>